NHQ/sortof/README.md

 ### functions

 The module returns an object with the following member functions.

-#### moment

-for convenience, this module returns the actual moment module.
+They each filter and return a list.

 #### sort(array, key, format)